Ross scores 26, leads Magic to 103-95 victory over Bulls

 ORLANDO, Fla.
-(AP)Terrence Ross made some shots and his Orlando teammates blocked a bunch of them.

-Ross scored a season-high 26 points Monday night and the Magic rejected 13 shots to break a three-game losing streak with a 103-95 victory over the Chicago Bulls.
+(AP)Terrence Ross scored a season-high 26 points Monday night to help the Orlando Magic break a three-game losing streak with a 103-95 victory over the Chicago Bulls.

-Mo Bamba came off the bench to block four shots, and Jonathan Isaac and Aaron Gordon blocked three apiece.

-”That’s who we have to be,” Magic coach Steve Clifford said. ”We’re long, we have size, we have versatility.

 Zach LaVine led Chicago with 26 points on 8-of-26 shooting, but the Bulls managed only 14 points in the fourth quarter.
 Tomas Satoransky added 20 points and was 4 of 5 on 3-point shots.

-”It’s very difficult to win a road game when you have 17 turnovers and they have 13 blocks,” Bulls coach Jim Boylen said.

-Nikola Vucevic had 21 points and seven rebounds for Orlando, which held the Bulls to 31 percent shooting in the second half.
-Isaac, who also put up 13 points, nine rebounds, five assists and four steals, said the shot rejections turned around the game.
+Nikola Vucevic had 21 points and seven rebounds for Orlando, which blocked 13 shots and held the Bulls to 31 percent shooting in the second half.
+Jonathan Isaac finished with 13 points, nine rebounds, five assists, four steals and three blocks.

-”Just getting the crowd involved and how it changed the momentum of the game,” Isaac said. ”When (opponents) come in there and it looks like they’ve got something easy and they don’t get it done, that’s demoralizing.”

 Ross, who made six 3-pointers, hit a short jumper and a 3-pointer on a 7-0 Magic run early in the fourth quarter to put Orlando ahead to stay.